-Lar España has a formal policy of communication and contact with shareholders, institutional investors and proxy advisors which it expects to be approved by its Board of Directors on 24 February 2017.
+Lar España has a formal policy of communication and contact with shareholders, institutional investors and proxy advisors.

 5. The board of directors should not make a proposal to the general meeting for the delegation of powers to issue shares or convertible securities without pre-emptive subscription rights for an amount exceeding 20% of capital at the time of such delegation.